gogovan/mobile-code-challenge/README.md

 Summit your work via emailing us to [our code test email](mailto:code.test.engineering@gogo.tech)

+Please summit you work with both of you executable and source code.

 We will discuss the work based on:
 1. UI Design implementation.
 2. System Design.